 - acknowledge the right of the EAMT to publicize the granting of the award.

-The closing date for submissions will be the same as the deadline for research papers at EAMT 2015, which will also be announced in the second half of 2014.
+The closing date for submissions will be the same as the deadline for research papers at EAMT 2016, which will also be announced in autumn of 2015.